Program of Studies

-Student actors, by rehearsing and performing in the fall play, practice techniques unique to the Shakespeare production.
-Speaking verse, analyzing character, understanding relationships between characters, vocal projection and body expression are all part of the course.
-Discipline, teamwork and responsibility are all basic requirements.
+Student actors, through rehearsal and performance in the fall play, practice techniques unique to theatrical production.
+Analyzing character, understanding relationships between characters, vocal projection and body expression are all part of the course.
+Actors are expected to display disciplined work ethic, teamwork and personal responsibility as basic requirements for participation.
 Two performances on the Canterbury stage for audiences culminate the course.
 This counts as either minor (.25) or major (.5) credit, depending on time commitment.
 By audition.

-Student actors, by rehearsing and performing in the spring musical, practice performance techniques unique to musical productions.
+Student actors, through rehearsal and performance in the spring musical, practice performance techniques unique to musical productions.
 Singing, dancing and the art of performance in this genre are part of the course.
-Discipline, teamwork and responsibility are all basic requirements.
+Actors are expected to display disciplined work ethic, teamwork and personal responsibility as basic requirements for participation.
 Two performances on the Canterbury stage for audiences culminate the course.
 Counts as either minor (.25) or major (.5) credit, depending on time commitment.
 By audition.

-Students will learn technical preparation of set building, lighting, and sound execution for drama productions and will be well prepared to handle all operations on their own at showtime.
-Students become familiar with the proper use of tools for set building, gain an understanding of set design as it applies to Canterbury’s theater space and learn the basics of stage maintenance, lighting, and sound needs for the actors.
+Students will obtain knowledge of the behind-the-scenes collaboration that takes a production from an initial script selection through design and implementation to the final curtain.
+Students will learn the basics of set building, lighting, and sound design for drama productions and will be well prepared to handle operations on their own at showtime.
+Students will become familiar with the proper use of tools for set building, gain an understanding of set design as it applies to Canterbury’s theater space and learn the basics of stage maintenance, lighting, and sound needs for the actors.
+Instruction will emphasize terminology, basic concepts and safety.
 Two performances on the Canterbury stage for audiences culminate the course.
 This course counts as either a minor (.25) or major (.5) credit, depending on time commitment.
 By audition.

 Chair: Jeffrey Johnson